 - A Bishop can move up to any number of squares but only diagonally.
 (You can read more about bishop moves here)

 - A Queen has the combined power of both rook and bishop.
 It can move horizontally, vertically as well as diagonally.
+(You can read more about the queen moves here)

 - A King moves only one square in any direction.